JoshuaLandgraf/PathTracing/README.md

 * With about 30 pages on the subject, this is one of the most comprehensive guides I could find.
 Unfortunately, I actually wish this was much longer as there were a lot of important details still missing that would have been helpful.

 ["Global Illumination using Photon Maps"](http://graphics.ucsd.edu/~henrik/papers/photon_map/global_illumination_using_photon_maps_egwr96.pdf)
-* The original paper on path tracing as far as I know.
+* The original paper on photon mapping as far as I know.
 While less complete, it is still somewhat helpful and provides a high-level overview.

 [Wikipedia's article on diffuse reflection](https://en.wikipedia.org/wiki/Diffuse_reflection)
 * This, along with the articles on Lambertian reflectance and the cosine law, were helpful for understanding diffuse reflection so I could sample it properly.